Clutch-Refugees/clutchanalytics.github.io/_posts/2014-10-16-a-quick-and-dirty-mailgun-clone-in-elixir.md

 We can handle HTML and plain text emails.

-This is under 300 lines of code.
+This is bare-bones and under 300 lines of code.
 Along with primitives that come with OTP itself, Erlang and Elixir libraries have made it very easy for us to build a stripped down version of a relatively complex service.

 ## References